thunkable/docs-thunkable-com/thunkable-for-android/sample-apps.md

 ### **Start with a problem you want to solve**

 The most successful apps solve real problems.
 These problems can range from problems that only you face---to problems of a local community you are a part of--to challenges facing businesses and organizations that you love.

 Since apps are easy to create on Thunkable, no problem is too small.

-Our advice is to start with a small problem -- and to start with what you know.
+Our advice is to start small -- and to start with what you know.
 If it works, then you can start expanding from there.

 ### Or be inspired by real apps from our community of \(mostly\) first-time developers